mgreiler/code-review-checklist/README.md

 debugging?

 ## Dependencies
-- [ ] If this change requires updates outside of the code, like updating the documentation, configuration, readme files, was this done?
+- [ ] Were updates to documentation, configuration, or readme files made as required by this change?
-- [ ] Might this change have any ramifications for other parts of the system, or backward compatibility?
+- [ ] Are there any potential impacts on other parts of the system or backward compatibility?

 ## Security and Data Privacy
-- [ ] What security vulnerabilities is this code susceptible to?
+- [ ] Does the code introduce any security vulnerabilities?
-- [ ] Are authorization and authentication handled
+- [ ] Are authorization and authentication handled correctly?
-in the right way?
-- [ ] Is (user) input validated, sanitized, and escaped to prevent security attacks such as cross-site scripting, SQL injection?
+- [ ] Is (user) input validated, sanitized, and escaped to prevent security attacks such as cross-site scripting or SQL injection?
-- [ ] Is sensitive data like user data, credit card information securely handled and stored?
+- [ ] Is sensitive data like user data or credit card information securely handled and stored?
 - [ ] Is the right encryption used?
-- [ ] Does this code change reveal some secret information like keys, passwords, or usernames?
+- [ ] Does this code change reveal any secret information like keys, passwords, or usernames?
-- [ ] Is data retrieved from external APIs or libraries checked accordingly?
+- [ ] Is data retrieved from external APIs or libraries checked for security issues?

 ## Performance
 - [ ] Do you think this code change will impact system performance in a negative way?
-- [ ] Do you see any potential to improve the performance of the code?
+- [ ] Do you see any potential to improve the performance of the code significantly?

 ## Usability and Accessibility
-- [ ] Is the proposed solution well designed from a usability perspective?
+- [ ] Is the proposed solution well-designed from a usability perspective?
 - [ ] Is the API well documented?
 - [ ] Is the proposed solution (UI) accessible?